90% of our students enter work or further study within six months of graduation (DLHE 2017).

 - Postgraduate study

 Developing your career

-There are also summer internship opportunities and work experience bursaries, which allow you to apply for funding to support you during any unpaid internships.
+We have a number of exclusive Internship Programmes such as our Cultural Internships, which will give you paid, professional experience to set you apart in the graduate market.
+We also offer work experience bursaries, which allow you to apply for funding to support you during any unpaid internships.